 Outside of academia, Rami was named a Google Public Policy Fellow in 2010, and collaborated with the Citizen Lab to investigate Internet censorship and information filtering through both a human rights paradigm and as an economic issue subject to regulation and adjudication under international trade law.

-Now at Oxford, Rami is the current Research Coordinator of the Balliol Interdisciplinary Institute, which has a mission to cultivate and support advanced research that requires contributions from multiple disciplines across the university, and that has high potential impact, and may be radical or speculative.
+While at Oxford Rami was the Research Coordinator of the Balliol Interdisciplinary Institute, which has a mission to cultivate and support advanced research that requires contributions from multiple disciplines across the university, and that has high potential impact, and may be radical or speculative.

-In addition to doctoral work and research, Rami was elected President of the Oxford University Clarendon Scholars Association in 2012-13, and now serves as President of the Balliol College postgraduate student body.
-He is grateful for full funding support from the Oxford University Press Clarendon Fund.
+In addition to his doctoral work Rami was elected to serve as President of the Oxford University Clarendon Scholars Association, and was also elected to serve as President of the Balliol Collegepostgraduate student body.